kovadam19/RobotTopoMap/README.md

 * Autonomous exploration: in this mode the robot makes a predefined amount of exploration step.
 * Autonomous navigation: in this mode the robot navigates from its current location to the target location.

+The program was developed on Windows 10 platform by using [PyCharm 2021.1.2](https://www.jetbrains.com/pycharm/).

 ![MainScreen](documentation/ShortDescriptionScreen.jpg "Main Screen")

 ## Usage & testing